gocreateio/honey-rfcs/text/0002-reminders.md

 ### Why are we doing this?

-Our first MVP, with a simple Reminder Agent, allows us to validate our hypotheses related to AI-Powered Virtual Assistants.
+With a simple Reminder Agent, our first MVP allows us to validate our hypotheses related to AI-Powered Virtual Assistants.

 ### Why should we _not_ do this?